MicahElie/Sym-Bot/Robotic Arm/Material & Assembly/README.md

 Due to its compactness, the gripper should be assembled in a specific order to tighten every screws properly.
 * Assemble the claw tips and the racks through the slots of the casing using the appropriate spacers and washers in between.
 * Fix the HS-422 Hitec servomotor to the casing.
 In order to protect the casing, the use of washers is recommended, but not necessary.
 * Install the adaptor.
-Make sure the cables of the Hitec servomotor bend in a natural way to avoid permanent damage
+Make sure the cables of the Hitec servomotor bend in a natural way to avoid permanent damage.
 * Screw the two parts of the casing together.
 Make sure the driving gear is in its "open" state by turning it clockwise until it blocks before connecting it with the racks.
 * Gently push the claw tips toward each other.
 If everything went well, the gear should rotate along.
 The gripper is now ready to use.